2025-ilaria/project-/rdf-triples.md

 ---

-This section presents the **RDF Triples** generated for each identified gap.
+This section presents the **RDF Triples** we generated for each identified gap.

 ## 1️⃣ RDF Triple for the full official name